Local data indicates that financial literacy and housing counseling services remain critical.

-A recent state report indicated that 12.5% of Allen County mortgages were subprime loans, thus, more likely to end in foreclosure.
+A state report indicated that 12.5% of Allen County mortgages were subprime loans, thus, more likely to end in foreclosure.
 It was also determined that subprime lenders were serving a disproportionate number of the Indiana’s minority borrowers.
 Mortgages applied for by African American borrowers in Indiana were 1.39 times more likely to be subprime than white applicants.
 Additionally, between 5% and 13% of our state’s foreclosures involve mortgage fraud.
 The primary causes of Indiana’s foreclosure crisis include: job losses; high number of first-time homebuyers; loans with high LTV ratios; the state’s slow rate of home price appreciation; and certain lending practices.

 Residents are also not accessing the Earned Income Tax Credit, a benefit that could provide much needed economic stability to struggling families.
 It is estimated that $6 million goes unclaimed by Allen County residents who are eligible but not using the tax credit.
 This credit needs to be accessed and invested by low-income taxpayers, and could be used to restore credit, or grow assets by providing a down payment on a home.
-The Fort Wayne Urban League partners with other non profits through collaborative efforts like Bank on Fort Wayne and Money Smart Week.